Albert I of Belgium: World War I

 The war inflicted great suffering on Belgium, which was subjected to a harsh German occupation.
 The King, fearing the destructive results of the war for Belgium and Europe and appalled by the huge casualty rates, worked through secret diplomatic channels for a negotiated peace between Germany and the Entente based on the "no victors, no vanquished" concept.
 He considered that such a resolution to the conflict would best protect the interests of Belgium and the future peace and stability of Europe.
 Neither Germany nor the Entente were favourable to the idea, tending instead to seek total victory, and Albert's attempts to further a negotiated peace were unsuccessful.
 At the end of the war, as commander of the Army Group Flanders, consisting of Belgian, British and French divisions, Albert led the final offensive of the war that liberated occupied Belgium.
 King Albert, Queen Elisabeth, and their children then reentered Brussels to a hero's welcome.

-The King Albert I Memorial in Nieuwpoort is dedicated to king Albert and the Belgian troops during the Great War.
+The King Albert I Memorial in Nieuwpoort is dedicated to King Albert and the Belgian troops during the Great War.
+There are also at least two memorials to Albert outside Belgium, to commemorate his role in the Great War: Nancy, France has a Boulevard Albert Ier and a statue of the King, and Le Havre, France has a Boulevard Albert Ier.
+Interestingly, the Nancy statue is marked "Albert Ier" even though, when it was erected in 1934 following his death earlier that year, he was the only King of the Belgians to have been called Albert.